MookieFumi/mookiefumi.github.io/_posts/2019-10-29-unit-testing-the-way-i-test-my-viewmodels.md

 }
 ```

-Use case: If the login is not successful we should advise that something went wrong.
+> Use case.
+If the login is not successful we should advise that something went wrong.

 ```csharp
 [Fact]